team-spaceship/projector-aquarium/README.md

-# projector clock
+# projector aquarium

-This app will show a clock on Lumos
+This app will show a relaxing sea environment.